hms-dbmi-cellenics/iac/README.md

 ### Ingress

-Ingress into the cluster is managed by an NGINX Ingress Controller.
-This is automatically set up by the pipeline according to the instructions [here](https://kubernetes.github.io/ingress-nginx/deploy/#aws).
-There is no Helm chart supporting this exact deployment, so a regular manifest file is applied.
-The deployment creates an Elastic Load Balancer automatically.
+Ingress into the cluster is managed by the [AWS Load Balancer Controller](https://github.com/kubernetes-sigs/aws-load-balancer-controller).

-After NGINX Ingress Controller is installed, the DNS of the hosted domain must be modified to redirect to the load balancer automatically.
+After the AWS Load Balancer Controller is installed, the DNS of the hosted domain must be modified to redirect to the load balancer automatically.
 This is done automatically as a CloudFormation chart under `infra/cf-route53.yaml`.

-Ingress resources need to specify the following in their annotations for them to be managed by the NGINX Ingress
+Ingress resources need to specify the following in their annotations for them to be managed by the AWS Load Balancer Controller:
-Controller:

-    kubernetes.io/ingress.class: "nginx"
+    kubernetes.io/ingress.class: alb

 This is automatically configured for the charts in this repository.